arinamomot/Blog/README.md

 # Blog
-Web about the Prague - this is my first project
+Web about the Prague - this is my first project in my life :sweat_smile: